How is your approach to self-improvement working?

 The parasympathetic nervous system was activated by question (2).

-This where we find creative possibilities, and the coaching session was significant and effective.
+This is where we find creative possibilities, and the coaching session was significant and effective.

 When we inquire with genuine curiosity and a positive outlook, it’s easier to access the authenticity and vulnerability needed to look at what’s not working with fresh ideas and to find the motivation to create change.